danielscholl/git-mirror-automation/docs/Supported sources.md

 Required permissions on the Azure DevOps access token: **Code (read)**

-## Entire Azure DevOps Account:
+## Entire Azure DevOps organization:

-You can also clone an entire Azure DevOps account (all projects).
-To use a DevOps account as a mirror source you must provide an access token along with the url.
+You can also clone an entire Azure DevOps organization (all projects).
+To use a DevOps organization as a mirror source you must provide an access token along with the url.

 ``` json
 {